aci-ref/facilitation_leading_practices/activities/09-interface.md

 unit, especially with those whose efforts most directly inform facilitation practices and impact researchers.
-For example, a Facilitator of research computing resources will likely collaborate with systems administrators of compute and data storage systems, and perhaps with programmers on staff who contribute to operations or collaborate on research projects.
+For example, a Facilitator of research computing resources will likely collaborate with systems administrators of compute and data storage systems and perhaps with programmers on staff who contribute to operations or collaborate on research projects.
 Developing productive relationships with these individuals will be especially important for a number of facilitation